Dominic-Kua/dominic-Kua.github.io/working-from-home.md

 even do a couple of hours in an evening and be ready for errands or whatever comes along.

 ### Portioning of food
-I've been losing weight (intenionally) recently and one major issue was that if I didn't take food with me to work, getting a quick, cheap and low calorie meal was extremely challenging.
+I've been losing weight (intentionally) recently and one major issue was that if I didn't take food with me to work, getting a quick, cheap and low calorie meal was extremely challenging.
 Now I can cook at home and just eat a sensible diet.